Share this article with your friends

 The programme is taught part-time over two years and consists of modules delivered in two different modes:

-- Some are taught in weekly evening classes.
-It is diocesan policy that Lichfield Readers learn at Shallowford House near Stone, where the Reader cohort shares most of their week night classes with Anglican ordinands.
-These classes take place on a Wednesday evening, and are preceded by a meal and worship.
-The tutors at Shallowford House include diocesan and Queen’s staff.
+- Some are taught in evening classes.
+For Lichfield Readers these are held at a venue in the Diocese and are complemented by some online learning.
 Worcester Readers learn at the Edgbaston campus of Queen’s, alongside Anglican ordinands and independent students.
 These classes take place on a Tuesday evening and are preceded by worship and a meal.

 - Some modules that are key to preparation for the distinctive ministry of a Reader are taught over residential weekends.
 Readers normally have three residential weekends a year.
-These weekends are only for Readers; for Lichfield Readers they are held at Shallowford House, and for Worcester Readers they take place at Holland House.
+These weekends are only for Readers; for Lichfield Readers they are held at Shallowford House or on the Queen's campus in Edgbaston.
+For Worcester Readers they take place at Holland House.

 Once selected, a Reader will be enrolled on a programme of study and formation under the academic oversight of the Queen’s Foundation.
 This is normally a Certificate of Higher Education in Theology, Ministry and Mission (120 credits) within the Common Awards programmes validated by Durham University.
 Any variations or exceptions will be determined by the relevant Director of Reader training in liaison with the Queen’s Foundation.